What is COVID-19 Students’ Policy Challenge?

 What are the challenge prompts?

-The challenge prompts are overarching thematic areas among which participants will have to pick the specific problem at local or national level, or in universities and hospitals, and try to solve it through their policy proposals.
+The challenge prompts are overarching thematic areas among which participants have picked the specific problem at local or national level, or in universities and hospitals, and try to solve it through their policy proposals.
 The challenge prompts for this contest are as follows: